 McKesson has been registered to do business in Virginia since at least January 1, 2018 and does substantial business in Virginia.
 McKesson has a Virginia taxpayer number and may be served in Virginia through its registered agent: Corporation Service Company, 100 Shockoe Slip, 2nd Floor, Richmond, Virginia 23219.

 McKesson is the largest pharmaceutical distributor in North America.
+In 2015, McKesson had a net income in excess of $1.5 billion.
 It distributes pharmaceuticals to retail pharmacies and institutional providers in all 50 states, including Virginia.

-Upon information and belief, McKesson is one of the largest distributors of opioid pain medications in the country, including Virginia.
-In 2015, McKesson had a net income in excess of $1.5 billion.
+McKesson is one of the largest distributors of opioid pain medications in the country, including in Virginia.

 McKesson also has a local warehouse that it operates out of Ruther Glen, Virginia, which distributes pharmaceutical drugs including opioids in and around the Virginia.

 In its 2017 Annual Report, McKesson states that it “partner[s] with pharmaceutical manufacturers, providers, pharmacies, governments and other organizations in healthcare to help provide the right medicines, medical products and healthcare services to the right patients at the right time, safely and cost-effectively.”